LLM-Assisted Op-Amp Behavioral-Level Design via Agentic Human-Mimicking Reasoning: Proposed Approaches

 \end{examplebox}

-\textbf{\emph{$\bullet$ Unbiased TF derivation:}} The agent then solves the KCL equations using Cramer's rule to obtain the standard-form TF, termed the \textit{raw TF}, where every coefficient in the numerator and denominator polynomials is detailed and precise.
+\textbf{\emph{$\bullet$ Unbiased TF derivation:}} The agent then solves the KCL equations using Cramer's rule to obtain the standard-form TF, termed the \textit{raw TF}, where every coefficient in the numerator and denominator polynomials is detailed and precise without simplification.
+In the MZC design example, the agent performs well in solving the TF as below: \begin{examplebox}[Key response 3, iteration 1 —— raw TF] Based on the circuit equations, we solve for the TF $H(s) = V_{out}(s)/V_{in}(s)$.